 Making the arm gears

-These I made out of corrugated cardboard box.
-I printed the image onto paper and glued it to the cardboard.
-Using a craft knife you cut around the image.
+I made these from a corrugated cardboard box.
+I printed the image onto paper, glued it to the cardboard, and then used a craft knife to carefully cut around the image.

-I glued all sorts of random junk onto them as you can see from the image below.
-I did add some texture paste to the gear, so it looked more rustic.
-They were then painted with the gesso and highlighted with the bronze wax paste.
-The great thing about this technique is you can be messy, and it still looks great once painted.
+I glued all sorts of random bits and pieces onto them, as you can see in the image below.
+To give the gears a more rustic look, I added some texture paste.
+Then, I painted them with gesso and highlighted them with the bronze wax paste.
+The beauty of this technique is that you can be messy, and it still looks great once painted.

 Seal the finish